-You’ve decided to seek therapy, and you’re ready to begin the search for a black therapist who can help you get your life back on track.
+You’ve decided to seek therapy, and you’re ready to begin the search for a Black Mental Health Therapist who can help you get your life back on track.
 The first step is finding a therapist who works with clients of color.
 But even if you do find someone, how do you know whether or not they will be able to relate to your experiences?
 I understand that feeling, which is why I want to share some strategies for finding a therapist of color:

 So, you’ve finally decided to seek therapy.